google-parfait/tensorflow-federated/tensorflow_federated/python/program/README.md

 The **Parameters** are the inputs to the [program](#program), these inputs may be set by the [customer](#customer) if they are exposed as flags to the program or they may be set by the program.
-For example, `total_rounds` and `number_of_clients` are parameters in the example of a program above.
+For example, `total_rounds` and `num_clients` are parameters in the example of a program above.

 ### Platform-Specific Components